 Outcome measures: Describe up to 6 outcome measures for the proposed research (up to 100 words each).
 You must complete at least one outcome measure.
 Clearly explain the outcome measures including justification of the outcome measures used where a legitimate alternative exists.
-A decision not to use established validated outcome measures must be explained.
+A decision not to use established validated outcome measures or a core outcome set must be explained.
+The COMET database is available to search for a core outcome set if appropriate.
 For animal studies, further information can be found in the ARRIVE Guidelines.

-Impacts: Describe up to 6 anticipated impacts (up to 100 words each).
+Impact: Describe up to 6 anticipated impacts (up to 100 words each).
 You must describe at least one impact.